 Going into Battlefield 4, we knew we wanted to take the four playable classes from Battlefield 3 as a starting point.
 We’ve tweaked them to be more versatile and more highly specialized within their fields.
 Now more than ever, you can explore a wide range of combat roles and sub-roles when picking your load out and kit.

+For example, this time around the Engineer has a lot more variation in anti-vehicle weapons.
 We’ve also revamped the way we do vehicle disables and guided weapon systems to give the Engineer a broader set of tactics at his disposal.
-This includes everything from high damage weapons that may be more challenging to use (like RPG-7V2) to fire-and-forget smart weapons with low damage (like the MBT LAW), and the fan favourite Wire Guided Engineer Missile (the FGM-172 SRAW) that you might recognise from Battlefield 2.
+This includes everything from high damage weapons that may be more challenging to use (like RPG-7V2) to fire-and-forget smart weapons with low damage (like the MBT LAW), and the fan favorite Wire Guided Engineer Missile (the FGM-172 SRAW) that you might recognize from Battlefield 2.

 The Support kit has a few more offensive options, and thanks to community feedback will retain his C4 and Claymores from Battlefield 3.
 The XM25 gives him some nice indirect suppressive fire, a redesigned remote mortar allows him to use indirect fire from a distance, and the ability to equip carbines and DMRs gives him an added versatility in combat roles.